History Hans Högman

 Angel Makers

 An "angel maker" (änglamakerska in Swedish) was a woman who took in unwanted babies, often illegitimate infants, in foster care for money (often lump-sum payments but also periodic payments).
-A word used in English is "baby farming".
+A word used in English is "baby farming."
 Baby- farming is a term meaning generally the taking in of infants to nurse for payment, but usually with an implication of improper treatment [Source: 1911 Encyclopædia Britannica].
 The term was used in late- Victorian Era Britain (and, less commonly, in Australia and the United States).
-Angel maker is not a term normally used in English even if you very occasionally can see it.
-Many women were taking taking in of infants to nurse for payment, offering a fostering service, but the striking thing about the angel makers was that they were merely interested in the money, not the infants and they had no intention of caring for the children; a rather shady mercenary fostering.
-They neglected the infants to the point where they died and became angels; thence the term "angel makers".
+Angel maker is not a term normally used in English, even if you very occasionally can see it.
+Many women were taking taking in infants to nurse for payment, offering a fostering service, but the striking thing about the angel makers was that they were merely interested in the money, not the infants, and they had no intention of caring for the children — a rather shady mercenary fostering.
+They neglected the infants to the point where they died and became angels; hence the term "angel makers."
 The negligence could be assault and battery, starvation, or even murder.
-The angel makers were in other words infanticides.
-The angel makers pocketed the fee from the mothers -- mostly desperate impoverished unwed mothers -- but never took care of the babies.
+The angel makers were, in other words, infanticides.
+The angel makers pocketed the fee from the mothers — mostly desperate impoverished unwed mothers — but never took care of the babies.
 Particularly in the case of lump-sum payments, it was more profitable for the angel maker if the infant or child she took in died since the small payment could not cover the care of the child for long.
 Some baby farmers took in numerous children and neglected them or murdered them outright.
-In Scandinavia, there was a euphemism term for this activity: "änglamakerska" (Swedish) and "englemagerske" (Danish), both literally meaning a female "angel maker".
+In Scandinavia, there was an euphemism term for this activity: "änglamakerska" (Swedish) and "englemagerske" (Danish), both literally meaning a female "angel maker."
 A reason why the angle-making practice could go on without being revealed easily was that the handling of illegitimate children was a shady business.
 The mothers were desperate and tried to avoid a scandal.
-These mothers often gave birth in secrecy and left the illegitimate babies to foster parents and the children were received without question on payment of a lump sum.
-The authorities were often unaware of these children which was the whole idea.
-Most children, of course, ended up with proper foster parents but a few with the “angel makers”.
+These mothers often gave birth in secrecy and left the illegitimate babies to foster parents, and the children were received without question on payment of a lump sum.
+The authorities were often unaware of these children, which was the whole idea.
+Most children, of course, ended up with proper foster parents, but a few with the “angel makers.”
 The fact that these children were unknown to the authorities made it easier for the angel makers to have a foster child killed without anyone missing the infant.
-The mothers didn't most often want to know about their infants they left for foster care.
+The mothers didn't most often want to know about their infants whom they left for foster care.
 The angel makers received their money, had the babies killed, and most often no one missed the children.
 The women who left their children in foster care may or may not have been aware of this.
-You might say that the angel makers took care of a problem; many times to avoid a scandal for the “mothers” and their families.
+You might say that the angel makers took care of a problem to avoid a scandal for the “mothers” and their families.
 It was mainly poor women who became angle makers.
 For these desperate women, any financial contribution was acceptable.
-Adoption as a legal way of taking in someone else’s child as their own wasn’t introduced in Sweden until 1917; before that fostering was the only option.
+Adoption as a legal way of taking in someone else’s child as their own wasn’t introduced in Sweden until 1917; before that, fostering was the only option.

 They could keep the money